What Are The Natural Gas Traders Saying?

 "These guys are really doing all of us a favor here.
 When they drive prices lower like this, (power) burn increases, and storage falls.
 They will have to cover eventually as the fundamentals get too tight, and prices rise.
 It's just a matter of time."

-Some of the other traders pointed to more bullish long-term (3-4 weeks) as the reason we are seeing some signs of hope today.
+Some of the other traders pointed to more bullish long term (3-4 weeks) as the reason we are seeing some signs of hope today.

 When we asked about the potential for another gap lower over the weekend due to a bearish weather revision, traders thought the risk is definitely there, but the probability is low.
 "Most forecasters aren't predicting very warm temps going into the weekend.
 Unlike last week, when everyone was warm biased."